Brenda Berkman: Career

 Brenda Berkman was enrolled in her third year of law school when the New York City Fire Department announced that women could take the exam to become firefighters in 1977.
 After passing the written portion of the exam, Berkman and 89 other women subsequently failed the physical portion.
-It was stated by an official that their physical test was “the most difficult the department had ever administered, [and] was designed more to keep women out than to accurately assess job-related skills.”
+It was stated by an official that their physical test was “the most difficult the department had ever administered, [and] was designed more to keep women out than to accurately assess job-related skills as they were required to perform such feats as carrying a 120 pound dummy up a flight of stairs, climb an eight foot wall, and jog for one mile.”

 After Berkman's requests for a fairer test were ignored, she filed an ultimately successful class-action lawsuit: Brenda Berkman, et al. v.
 The City of New York (1982).
-A new test was created in which standards were changed so the test was job-related and Brenda with 40 other women passed to enter the fire academy in 1982.
+A new test was created in which standards were changed so the test was job-related and Berkman with 40 other women passed to enter the fire academy in 1982.
 (See Brenda Berkman, et al. v.
 The City of New York, CV-79-1813, 536 F. Supp.
 177 (E.D.N.Y.
 1982), aff’d Berkman v.
 City of New York, 705 F.2d 584 (2d Cir.
 1983.))

 Berkman was the founder of the United Women Firefighters in 1982, an organization for women in the FDNY.
 She was its first president and then elected president again multiple times until 1996.